RedHatSatellite/satellite-ansible-collection/README.md

 ### Installation from Automation Hub

 You can install the collection with `ansible-galaxy collection install redhat.satellite`.

+See the Ansible documentation how to configure `ansible-galaxy` to be able to [download a collection from Automation Hub](https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#downloading-a-collection-from-automation-hub).

 You will require the `python-requests` RPM provided in the Red Hat Enterprise Linux repositories.

 ### Installation via RPM